-AREA UNDER TILLAGE, AND OUT-TURN OF CROPS.-The Collector returns the approximate acreage under the principal crops as follows :-Rice 475,000 acres; wheat 275,000, other edible grain 322,320; probable total area under cultivation 1.252.820 acres.
-Fifteen maunds of paddy are considered a first-class yield for a bigha of rice-land, and from 9 to 11 maunds of paddy a good average yield.
+AREA UNDER TILLAGE, AND OUT-TURN OF CROPS.-The Collector returns the approximate acreage under the principal crops as follows:-Rice 475,000 acres; wheat 275,000, other edible grain 322,320; probable total area under cultivation 1,252,820 Fifteen maunds of paddy are considered a first-class yield for a bigha of rice-land, and from 9 to 11 maunds of paddy a good average yield.
 Land yielding 9 or 10 maunds to the bigha is considered inferior; soils yielding less than 5 or 6 maunds are reported as scarcely worth cultivating.
-The price of paddy in ordinary years is stated at 30 standard seers for the rupee.
-Tt is not general to take a second crop from rice-lands, but in some rice-lands khesari and gram are sown by the cultivators before the rice is cut and without any ploughing.
+The price of paddy in ordinary years is stated at 30 standard seers for the rupee. is not general to take a second crop from rice-lands, but in some rice-lands khesari and gram are sown by the cultivators before the rice is cut and without any ploughing.
 Such a second crop gives a small out-turn averaging 3 or 4 maunds per bigha.
 But the best rice-lands are never cropped twice.
 The Collector reports to me that 25 bighas of land vield a comfortable maintenance for a husbandman's family, and renders him better off than a shopkeeper with a clear profit of 8 Rs. a month.
-The prices of the principal grains in 1871 were returned by the Collector as follow :--
+The prices of the principal grains in 1871 were returned by the Collector as follow :- and children, and exclusive of the Musalmans who live by cultivation, and of aboriginal or semi-aboriginal castes who partly employ themselves in agriculture.
+But by analysing the details of population arranged according to occupation at pages clxix. clxx., I find that the total male adults of class iv., i.e., persons engaged in agriculture or with animals, is 427,810.
+Allowing two other souls as an average of females and children connected with each male adult, the total population living by agriculture or by connection with animals amounts to 1,283,430.
+Deducting 16,013 male adults for the "excepted classes" explained at a foregoing page, i.e., persons possessing estates or otherwise well off, a balance remains of 411,797 males under class iv.; or estimating two other persons to each male adult, a total population of 1.235,391, living by actual husbandry, or employed in connection with animals, or tenure-holders belonging to the classes who are often people in a small way.
+This represents the gross agricultural population.
+The total number of male adults "cultivators," as returned by the Census, is 408,333, or adding two other persons to each male adult for women and children, a total of 1,224,999.
+The male adults employed in cultivation form a little less than half of the total males in the District; and the net cultivating population, males, females, and children (as estimated by my analysis of class iv.), amounts to 1,224,999, or three-fifths of the total population of the District, namely, 2,063,860.

-Cleaned rice 12 to 16 seers per rupee.
+Cleaned rice 12 to 16 se eers per rupee.

-Do. do. coarse quality 20 to 25 ,,
+Do. do. c oarse qu ality 20 to 25 ,,

-Unshelled rice, best quality 20 to 25 ,,
+Unshelle ed rice, best qu ality 20 to 25 ,,

-Do. do. coarse quality 35 to 40 ,,
+Do. do. c oarse q uality 35 to 40 ,,

 Maize 40 ,,

-Barley 30 "
+Barley 30 ,,

-Wheat 18 "
+Wheat 18